albertoRamon/Kylin/KylinWithDocker/README.md

   <img src=./Images/08.png />
 </p>

-Add Disk space, by default has only 8 and it is not enought:
+Add Disk space, by default has only 8 and it is not enough:
 <p align="center">
   <img src=./Images/09.png />
 </p>